Carbon Pricing Leadership Coalition

 WASHINGTON – April 19, 2018 – Carbon pricing leaders from around the world came together today to accelerate efforts to extend carbon pricing into new regions and sectors to help the world meet its Paris Agreement climate change targets.

-At the Carbon Pricing Leadership Coalition’s (CPLC) third High Level Assembly, the World Bank Group announced a High-Level Leadership Forum on Carbon Pricing and Competitiveness that will convene private sector leaders around competitiveness concerns that have tended to inhibit the wider uptake of carbon pricing.
+At the Carbon Pricing Leadership Coalition’s (CPLC) third High Level Assembly, the Coalition announced a High-Level Leadership Forum on Carbon Pricing and Competitiveness that will convene private sector leaders around competitiveness concerns that have tended to inhibit the wider uptake of carbon pricing.

 The Leadership Forum will be led by a panel chaired by Mr Feike Sijbesma, CEO of Royal DSM, a science-based company active in health, nutrition and materials.
 Supported by the CPLC and involving a series of regional consultative dialogues with a range of stakeholders, the Forum will, among other things, explore the evidence base, the concerns of business, and lessons learned in the design and successful implementation of carbon pricing policies.
 A final report of the Forum will be presented in mid-2019.